pulquero/BatteryAggregator/README.md

 		"primaryServices": {"com.victronenergy.battery.ttyS5": ["/Soc"], "com.victronenergy.battery.leastPrecedence": ["/Dc/0/Current"]}

 (use SoC from the shunt, and current from the BMS with service name `com.victronenergy.battery.leastPrecedence`).
+Primary services are automatically excluded - do not add them to `excludedServices`.

 To pre-merge information from other services, add: